ErikEJ/erikej.github.io/_posts/2021-01-25-azure-sql-advanced-deployment-part3.md

 The script first gets the AAD context of the pipeline into the `$context` variable, then gets the service principal based on the object id, and uses display name and a derived  SID (security identifier) from those objects.

-The script then runs a SQL query using the SQL login of the logical server admin, and runs this against the user database.
+The script then runs a SQL query against the user database using the SQL login of the logical server admin.

 The **magic juice** is this SQL statement, which creates an "external user" using [the undocumented](https://stackoverflow.com/questions/53001874/cant-create-azure-sql-database-users-mapped-to-azure-ad-identities-using-servic) `TYPE = E` parameter, thus avoiding an AAD lookup!